darrenburns/textual-autocomplete/README.md

 Pressing Enter simply fills the value in the dropdown, whilst Tab fills the value and then shifts focus from the input.

+## Other notes

+- textual-autocomplete will create a new layer at runtime on the `Screen` that the `AutoComplete` is on.
+The `Dropdown` will be rendered on this layer.
+- The position of the dropdown is currently fixed _below_ the value entered into the `Input`.
+This means if your `Input` is at the bottom of the screen, it's probably not going to be much use for now.
+I'm happy to discuss or look at PRs that offer a flag for having it float above.
+- There's currently no special handling for when the dropdown meets the right-hand side of the screen.
+- Do not apply `margin` to the `Dropdown`.
+The position of the dropdown is updated by applying margin to the top/left of it.
+- There's currently no debouncing support, but I'm happy to discuss or look at PRs for this.
+- There are a few known issues/TODOs in the code, which will later be transferred to GitHub.
+- Test coverage is currently non-existent - sorry!